 4. Writing Requirement: The writing requirement can be met in the following ways:

-Earn a grade of B or better in FYW 100 or 100P, or an equivalent/transfer (as determined by RIC Admissions).
+Earn a grade of B- or better in FYW 100 or 100P, or an equivalent/transfer (as determined by RIC Admissions).
+If students earn a grade of C or C+ in FYW, they can apply for Admission with Support: FYW.
+Students must complete CURR 242 Foundational English Language Arts for Teachers content module course and earn a grade of B.

 Earn a score of 59 or better on the College Composition College Level Examination Program (CLEP) Test.